 A few projects are required to run within WSL.

 Most of my development files are stored safely on the Windows side which are safely backed up via Backblaze.
-That said there certain files are required to run inside of WSL for file permission sake like SSH keys and bash scripts.
+That said, certain files there are required to run inside of WSL for file permission sake like SSH keys and bash scripts.
 In order to make sure these files are covered by Backblaze they need to be synced back to windows.

 Automating WSL backups to Windows with scripting.